-By the mid-80s was quite the pseudo intellectual rebel; reading Marx and Malcolm X, and dabbling in conspiracy theories.
+By the mid-80s I was quite the pseudo intellectual rebel; reading Marx and Malcolm X, and dabbling in conspiracy theories.
 I also developed a strong desire to run away from everything, which lead me into the Army right out of high school, despite my mixed feelings about supporting, “the system.”
 I arrived at basic training one week before Saddam invaded Kuwait and all of the sudden things got very serious.
 I mentally adjusted to the shock of being yelled at everyday but I wasn’t physically cut out for it.
-After failing my final PT test I had some x-rays taken of my back, which was in constant pain, and the doctor told me, “You should never have been allowed in.”
+After failing my final PT test at the end of basic training they x-rays taken of my back, which was in constant pain, and the doctor told me, “You should never have been allowed in.”
 I spent most of the 90s adrift after that.

 WHAT DO I BELIEVE?

 I have always been searching for answers and questioning assumptions.
 When I went back to school, particularly for my undergraduate work at the University of Minnesota, I was surprised and disappointed at just how lockstep the instructors and curriculum was.
 The pro-socialist, even pro-Marxist, anti-American clichés that passed for high-minded reasoning all reminded me of my childhood, and not in a warm fuzzy, nostalgic way.
 Far too often, straw men and cartoon caricatures were the only thing my educators had to offer me.
-I resolved to not allow my thinking to comfortably stagnate, nor would I ever seek to indoctrinate others.
+I resolved to not allow my thinking to comfortably stagnate, nor would I ever use my position as an educator to indoctrinate others.

 September 11, 2001 was a significant turning point in my worldview.
 It began my journey back to faith in Jesus and it caused me to increasingly label myself as a “conservative,” despite the shortcomings of all labels.
-I believe that there is great value in looking toward the past to find answers to present questions and future challenges.
-I also believe that those who want society to change have the burden of proof to explain why that change would be the right thing to do.
+The birth of my first son on September 11, 2009 solidified my convictions.
+I believe there is great value in looking toward the past and presuming that those who want society to change have the burden of proof to explain why that change would be the right thing to do.
 I am not, however, a reactionary, who feels threatened by change in general, or people who are different from me.
 My idea of conservatism is based on a strong desire to preserve the liberal society I was fortunate enough to be born into.
 It is a mature, thoughtful, and tempered view of the world that refuses to jump headlong into the latest fad or fashion but does not reflexively oppose everything new.
-In recent years I have become increasingly disgusted by in the so-called, “real conservatism” of Tea Party Patriots, Donald Trump, and others, whose lockstep mentality and clichés slogans about the imminent destruction of America are full of straw men arguments and cartoon caricatures of reality, which overshadow any good points they have to make.
+In recent years I have become increasingly disgusted by in the so-called, “real conservatism” of Tea Party Patriots, Donald Trump, and others, whose lockstep mentality, less than subtle bigotry, and cliché slogans about the imminent destruction of America are full of straw men arguments and cartoon caricatures of reality.

 We all live in a sea of media voices today and it is easy to drowned amid the waves of popular opinion without encountering ideas that actually inform us or make us think.
-Like Socrates, and many wiser men who came before me, I realize that neither I, nor anyone, has all the right answers, but my work is an honest effort to seek the truth and poke holes in wrong answers that are too readily accepted.
-I am a particularly vocal critic of conspiracy theories, hyperbolic rhetoric (be it “Bush is Hitler” or “Obama is Hitler”), and the perpetual “crisis” mentality that dominates so many public conversations today.
+My work is an honest effort to seek the truth and poke holes in wrong answers that are too readily accepted.
+I am a particularly vocal critic of conspiracy theories, hyperbolic rhetoric (be it “Bush is Hitler” or “Obama is Hitler”) and the perpetual “crisis” mentality that dominates so many public conversations today.
 Because if everything is a crisis, then nothing is a crisis, and we can’t make any intelligent distinctions about the dangers or opportunities we face.

 WHY “THIS MUST BE THE PLACE?”